-In those days, cars had radio antennas that stuck up from the front of the drivers door.
-There was so much snow and snow drifts were so high on the streets of New Brunswick that the cars were covered to the top of the roof.
-You simply couldn't see them!
+In those days, cars had radio antennas that stuck up from the front of the driver's door.
+There was so much snow and snow drifts were so high on the streets of New Brunswick that the cars were covered to the top of their roofs.
+You simply couldn't see any of the parked cars!

 Why am I telling you this?
 Because as a relatively impoverished second year college student I had no money for an auto mechanic, and when I turned the key, the car would not start.